SAP/openui5-docs/docs/Step_9_Allow_Bookmarkable_Tabs_with_Optional_Query_Parameters_b8561ff.md

 In the `_onRouteMatched` event handler, we add the `oQuery` variable to store a reference to the query object from the router.
 This allows a more comfortable access to the query object.

-In case a query object is passed on and the `tab` parameter has a valid value, we display the specific tab by updating the property `/selectedTabKey` in the view model.
+In case a query object is passed on and the `tab` parameter has a valid value, we display the specific tab by updating the property `selectedTabKey` in the view model.
 As the `selectedKey` property of the `IconTabBar` is bound to `{view>/selectedTabKey}` the corresponding tab is selected.

 The `else` case is called when either no or an invalid tab parameter is specified.
 We navigate to the *Info* tab to make sure that the tab parameter is reflected in the URL at all times.
 The actual requirements of your app might differ, feel free to change it accordingly...